-Currently, it has firmly committed to a diversification of its activity with the traffic of general containerized merchandise through different regular lines to Europe and the Canary Islands, highlighting its stability in traditional traffic (liquid and solid bulk) and growth of general containerized cargo and shot due to its commitment and commitment to logistics and inter modality.
+Currently, it has firmly committed to a diversification of their activities with general containerized cargo through different regular lines to Europe and the Canary Islands, highlighting its stability in traditional traffic (liquid and solid bulk) and growth of general containerized cargo and shot due to its commitment and commitment to logistics and inter modality.

-In addition, the Port of Huelva, with an area of 1,700 hectares, dedicates 25% of its concessioned land to the chemical sector, which makes it one of the ports with the largest area of service area dedicated to this sector.
+The Port of Huelva, with an area of 1,700 hectares, dedicates more than the 25% of its concessioned area to the petro-chemical sector, and it plays a critical infrastructure in international trading for the industry around, making it one of the ports with the largest area of service area dedicated to this sector.

-Other ways, the Port of Huelva is at the head of the national ranking in maritime traffic of chemical liquid bulk with 2,214,454 tons in 2019 and a growth of 6% over the previous year.
+Port of Huelva is at the head of the national ranking in maritime traffic of chemical liquid bulk with 2,214,454 tons in 2019 and with a growth of over 6% in relation to the previous year.